Updated Mar 14, 2026

 How should feedback balance consistency with personalisation?

-Conflicting guidance from different staff undermines learning.
-Programme-level calibration, shared rubrics and annotated exemplars reduce contradictions while preserving tailored advice in clinical settings.
-Standardised expectations for response times and a single source of truth on the VLE keep feedback actionable.
-Staff should agree what “good” looks like and summarise next steps after clinics and practicals; students then receive consistent messages and personalised coaching where it matters.
+Conflicting guidance from different staff undermines learning and slows improvement.
+Programme-level calibration, shared rubrics and annotated exemplars reduce contradictions while preserving tailored advice in clinical settings, echoing what students actually find useful in feedback.
+Standard expectations for response times and a single source of truth on the VLE make feedback easier to act on.
+When staff agree what “good” looks like and summarise next steps after clinics and practicals, students receive consistent direction without losing personalised coaching.

 How accessible and responsive should academic staff be?

-Predictable access reduces anxiety and improves progression.
-Publish office hours, state a simple “reply within X working days” norm, and name back-up contacts when supervisors are in clinics.
-Use channels that fit student time constraints: short recorded briefings, weekly digests and VLE Q&A forums.
+Predictable access reduces anxiety and helps students stay on track.
+Publish office hours, state a simple “reply within X working days” norm, and name backup contacts when supervisors are in clinics.
+Use channels that fit student time constraints, such as short recorded briefings, weekly digests, and VLE Q&A forums.
 Offer captioned recordings and written summaries to reduce barriers for disabled and mature learners.
-These practices move beyond goodwill to a reliable service students can plan around.
+These practices turn staff availability from goodwill into a reliable service students can plan around.

 Where do proactivity and transparency matter most?

-Late changes to clinics, assessments or timetables derail planning.
+Late changes to clinics, assessments or timetables derail planning and make students question whether the programme is in control, a pattern also reported in student support for veterinary medicine and dentistry programmes.
 Share updates early, keep a single source of truth, and agree freeze windows for major shifts.
-When plans must change, explain what changed and why, plus next steps and contacts for escalation.
-Track response-time compliance and recurring communication issues at programme meetings so adjustments land within the current teaching block.
+When plans must change, explain what changed, why it changed, what happens next, and who can help.
+Track response-time compliance and recurring communication issues at programme meetings so fixes land within the current teaching block.

 When should feedback be private rather than public?

 Use private conversations for sensitive or confidence-affecting feedback, especially early in clinical exposure.
 Public moments work best for praise and common learning points, with anonymised examples where possible.
-This balance preserves psychological safety while spreading good practice.
+This balance protects psychological safety while still spreading good practice.

 How do professionalism and supportiveness shape learning?

 Students model what they see.
-Professional, supportive staff who answer precisely and invite deeper questions help students integrate theory and clinical judgement.
-Approachability lowers anxiety, sustains motivation and strengthens engagement with complex cases.
+Professional, supportive staff who answer precisely and invite deeper questions help students integrate theory with clinical judgement.
+That combination lowers anxiety, sustains motivation, and strengthens engagement with complex cases.

 How do relationships and community influence learning?

-A strong learning community sustains performance.
+A strong learning community sustains performance over time.
 Regular contact with academic mentors helps students articulate difficulties early and co-design solutions.
-Visible peer support and approachable staff foster belonging and encourage students to take an active role in their development.
+Visible peer support and approachable staff foster belonging, which makes it easier for students to ask for help and take an active role in their development.

 What lasting effects does COVID-19 have on communication?